 How much does the Tooth Fairy pay for baby teeth?

 In short, she doesn’t seem to be consistent.
 It appears as though the amount of money left depends on each household.
-We have heard that in some cases she leaves about $1 per tooth and in other homes; that number is higher.
+We have heard that in some cases, she leaves about $1 per tooth, and in other homes, that number is higher.

 In other cases, it seems that she will decide to leave behind a gift the child wants, which will mean more than any amount of money ever could.

-We hope you have enjoyed this article and we have some other articles to check out about baby teeth and pediatric dental health.
+Other articles to check out about baby teeth and pediatric dental health.